|Full Name||Ryan Guillen|

 Guillen worked as a rancher, educator, and small businessman in Starr County.
 He completed his education with a Bachelor of Science degree from Texas A&M University in College Station.
 His family includes many generations of teachers and ranchers, traditions that he continues.

 Guillen is a native of Starr County.
 The Representative and his wife Dalinda were raised in Rio Grande City where they attended public school.
 They both graduated from Texas A&M University.
-Guillen and his wife welcomed their first daughter, Cinco Demi Guillen, in 2010.
+Guillen and his wife welcomed their first daughter, Cinco Demi Guillen, in 2010 and their second daughter, Viva Bonita Guillen, in 2013.

 Information in this bio was provided by Guillen's office.